ruLegen/SLAM3D-Video/README.md

 # SLAM3D-Video

 Mobile application to 3D track camera trajectory using SLAM.
+Recreated scene can be exported into glTF file and opened in more specialized software e.g. Blender

 ![Static Badge](https://img.shields.io/badge/SLAM3D-Video-green)